kloptops/Portmaster-misc/VanillaTD/README.md

 # Game folder structure

-You will need to place a lot of files into `ports/vanillara/data/vanillatd`.
+The game comes with the demo files, to install the full version you will need to place the game files from the [following guide](https://github.com/TheAssemblyArmada/Vanilla-Conquer/wiki/Installing-VanillaTD) into `ports/vanillatd/data/vanillatd`.

-Follow the installation instructions from [here](https://github.com/TheAssemblyArmada/Vanilla-Conquer/wiki/Installing-VanillaTD).
+You will need to delete all the game files in `ports/vanillatd/data/vanillatd` before installing full game files.

+The resulting install should have the below structure:

 ```
-ports/vanillara/data/vanillatd
+ports/vanillatd/data/vanillatd
 ├─ covertops/
 │  ├─ GENERAL.MIX
 │  ├─ MOVIES.MIX